John McGee (politician)

 John McGee (born January 27, 1973) is an American politician who served as a Republican member of the Idaho Senate, representing the 10th district from 2004 to 2012.
 He also served as the majority caucus chairman.
 He resigned in February 2012 following an accusation of sexual harassment.

 Early life and education

 McGee was born in Nampa, Idaho and raised in Caldwell.
 He graduated from Vallivue High School in 1991 and received a Bachelor of Arts degree in history from the College of Idaho in 1995.
 He was elected student body president at both institutions.

 Career

-McGee has been a marketing and public relations professional for over 20 years and currently serves as the marketing director at Caxton Printers in Caldwell.
+McGee has worked in marketing and public relations for over 20 years and is the marketing director at Caxton Printers in Caldwell.

 He was named the 2006 "Idaho State Republican Legislator of the Year."
 John McGee resigned from the Idaho Senate on February 22, 2012.

 McGee was elected as the chairman of the College of Idaho Board of Trustees in 2010.
 He decided to take a leave of absence in August 2011.